Particle production in a bouncing universe: Particle production in cosmology

-The top subfigure shows the contracting universe, the central one compares the Hubble scale with the comoving wavelengths of some modes, and the bottom one displays particle production in these modes.
+The top subfigure shows the contracting universe, and the central one displays particle production in some modes.
 We note that particle production occurs in all modes.
 Specifically, it rises sharply after initialization and when the curvature reaches a maximum.
 Further, the number of particles at late times is larger for lighter modes.
 These results are aligned with the intuition that a varying geometry creates particles and that the lighter modes are easier to excite.
-This trend is more apparent in the left column in Fig. \ref{fig:f6}, which is particle production spectrum across $10^{3}$ modes at $t=500$.
+This trend is more apparent in the bottom subfigure, which is particle production spectrum across $10^{5}$ modes at the final time.

-For the expanding universe, we performed the simulation from $t=t_{P}$ till $t=\tau$ with time step $\Delta t = 0.5$.
-The results are in the central column in Fig. \ref{fig:f5}.
-As before, the top subfigure is a plot of the geometry, the central one compares the Hubble scale with the comoving wavelengths of some modes, and the bottom one displays particle production in these modes.
+For the expanding universe, we performed the simulation from $t=2$ till $t=\tau$ with time step $\Delta t = 0.01$.
+The reason for choosing the initial time $t=2$ is like the reason for choosing a final time of $t=-2$ in the case of the contracting universe.
+The results are in the central column in figure \ref{fig:figure1}.
+As before, the top subfigure is a plot of the geometry, the central one displays particle production in some modes.
 Here too, particle production occurs in all modes; more precisely, it rises sharply after initialization and varies steadily afterwards.
 The rise is sharper compared to the previous case because the field experiences high curvature in the beginning.
-However, the late time particle production spectrum is identical.
+However, the late time particle production spectrum---shown in the bottom subfigure---is identical.

-For a bouncing universe, we performed the simulation from $t=-\tau$ till $t=\tau$ with $\Delta t = 0.5$.
-The results are in the right column of Fig. \ref{fig:f5}.
-The top subfigure displays the evolution of volume.
-The central one, which compares the Hubble scale with the comoving wavelengths of some modes, shows that all modes enter the Hubble horizon at the bounce, a feature that was absent in the case of the contracting and expanding universes.
-Another new feature is that some modes---like the green and yellow ones---start inside the horizon, exit it during the contracting phase, and re-enter during the expanding phase.